 - 2 bits if the higher layer parameter pdsch-HARQ-ACK-Codebook-Multicast=dynamic, where the 2 bits are the counter DAI;

-- 0 bits otherwise.
+- 0 bit otherwise.

 If higher layer parameter priorityIndicatorDCI-4-2 is configured in PDSCH-Config-Multicast, if the bit width of the Downlink assignment index in DCI format 4_2 for one HARQ-ACK codebook is not equal to that of the Downlink assignment index in DCI format 4_2 for the other HARQ-ACK codebook, a number of most significant bits with value set to '0' are inserted to smaller Downlink assignment index until the bit width of the Downlink assignment index in DCI format 4_2 for the two HARQ-ACK codebooks are the same.